H-ADJI/homelab/server.md

   - 80:8000
   - 443:8443
   - 22:22

-- port forwarding for :
+- port forwarding for dns:

 ```bash
 # For external incoming requests